Bruno Barreto's Reaching For The Moon

 AKT: In my review I compared your film to Out of Africa .

 BB: I'm so glad to hear that.
 I always defined that film - I'm sorry this is a very Hollywood way, but I had to sell it to people: if I succeed, I want this film to have the complexity of The Hours and the emotion and epic scale of Out Of Africa.
 I always saw it that way.

 Bruno Barreto's Reaching For The Moon is the beautiful result of a filmmaker inspired by the exceptional poetry of distinctly visual writer Elizabeth Bishop and Miranda Otto's performance is translucent and captivating.

-Reaching For The Moon is out in UK cinemas from April 18 and on DVD from May 12 and On Demand, you can order it from Amazon here.
+Reaching For The Moon is out on DVD in the UK now and On Demand, you can order it from Amazon here.